JennieOhyoung/code_review/README.md

-changes changes changes
+changes changes changes changes (there)
-+ 2nd commit
++ 2nd commit and probably more